Biology Major, B.S.–Quantitative Biology Track

 Honors in Biology

 Candidates for honors or highest honors must secure approval from the departmental honors advisor.
 They must have three hours of BIOL 395, take BIOL 692H, and maintain a grade point average of 3.3, both overall and in biology courses (exclusive of BIOL 692H and including only one semester of BIOL 395), calculated at the end of the semester preceding the semester in which they graduate.
-Other requirements are detailed on the department Web site.
+Other requirements are detailed on the department website.

-Experiential Education
+High-Impact/Experiential Education

 Laboratory Teaching Apprenticeships and Assistantships